fmay/ocr-python-1/.guides/sections.md

 All programmers start with the program hello world.
 It’s kind of a rite of passage.

 ## Task 1
-Click to open task file : [task-01.py](open_file "1-screen/task-1.py").
+Click to open task file : [task-1.py](open_file "01-screen/task-1.py").

-Run the program by pressin ghte 'Run File' button in the top menu.
+Run the program by pressing the 'Run File' button in the top menu.

-You will hopefully see the message Hello World!
+You will hopefully see the message `Hello World!`.

 ## Task 2
 Click to open task file : [task-2.py](open_file "01-screen/task-2.py").

-Write code that outputs "Pleased to meet you".
+Write code that outputs `Pleased to meet you`.

 ## Task 3
 Click to open task file : [task-3.py](open_file "01-screen/task-3.py").